Ray Montgomery (actor): Early life

-Military career

 Montgomery was in a cadet in the Naval Reserve Officers Training Corps while at the University of Southern California.
-He served in the Merchant Marine Naval Reserve during World War II.
-He served from October 1942 to August 1945.
+He was in the Merchant Marine Naval Reserve during World War II, serving from October 1942 to August 1945.

-Radio
+Career

 When he was 18 and still in college, Montgomery played Noel Chandler in the soap opera Dear John.

-Television

 Montgomery had the role of Professor Howard Ogden in the syndicated children's adventure series Ramar of the Jungle in 1952–1953.
 Ogden was a colleague of the main character, Dr. Tom Reynolds (called "Ramar" by the natives).
 He starred in the pilot of The West Point Story, a syndicated program about cadets at the United States Military Academy, and appeared in the premiere episode of Alfred Hitchcock Presents, October 2, 1955.
 In 1955 Montgomery appeared as Morton Scott in the TV western Cheyenne in the episode titled "Julesburg."
 In 1960, he portrayed a police officer in The Tom Ewell Show episode "The Safety Lesson."